 We procure components from both domestic suppliers and global suppliers.
-To improve cost efficiency and control supply chain risk, we seek to localize our supply chain to the extent practicable.
-A majority of our components are purchased in China, and a significant portion of our suppliers are global companies with manufacturing facilities in China.
+To improve cost efficiency and control supply chain risk, we seek to localize our supply chain to the extent practicable and a majority of our components are purchased in China.